telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 ### Autoprovision configuration (autoprovision)

 By default, when a measure arrives to the IoTAgent, if the `device_id` does not match with an existing one, then, the IoTA creates a new device and a new entity according to the group config.
-Defining the parameter `autoprovision` to `false` when provisioning the device group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.
-It makes no sense to use this parameter in device provisioning since it is intended to avoid provisioning devices (and for it to be effective, it would have to be provisional).
+Defining the field `autoprovision` to `false` when provisioning the device group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.
+It makes no sense to use this field in device provisioning since it is intended to avoid provisioning devices (and for it to be effective, it would have to be provisional).

 ### Explicitly defined attributes (explicitAttrs)